 Agricultural biomass relates to the value of crops, fodder and grazed biomass provided to support agricultural production.
-Agricultural statistics are published by Defra.
-Grazed biomass calculations are based upon livestock numbers and livestock annual roughage requirements provided in the Eurostat Economy-wide Material Flow Accounts (EW-MFA) questionnaire.
+Agricultural statistics are published by the Department for Environment, Food and Rural Affairs (Defra).
+Grazed biomass calculations are based upon livestock numbers and livestock annual roughage requirements provided in the Eurostat Economy-wide Material Flow Accounts (PDF, 2.96MB) (EW-MFA) questionnaire.
 This approach is also used in the UK Material Flows Accounts.